One thing I have noticed over the years is that as someone with Cerebral Palsy, I don’t do well in heat. And I suffer in cold.

 On Tuesday, I went to an assessment centre for my PIP assessment (Personal Independent Payment).
 Some of you who have been following me for quite awhile now will know I have Cerebral Palsy and Anxiety.
 Cerebral Palsy is a neurological condition that does NOT change but the symptoms […]

 This is the first of two posts about U.K disability benefits DLA (Disability Living Allowance) and PIP (Personal Independent Plan).
-It is an article explaining what mobility is, the changes with PIP and what the benefit means to me.
+It is an article explaining what the mobility component is, the changes with PIP and what the benefit means to me.
 So what are DLA and PIP?
-They are very […]
+They […]